AggV2 code book - phenotype queries¶

 This example show how to fetch the entire aggregate_gvcf_sample_stats

-table and save as an object in your R session.
-The table can then be post-filtered in R.
+table and save as an object in your session.
+The table can then be post-filtered.

 Filtering tables and selecting columns¶

-Tables can be filtered for certain attributes and specified columns selected in Rlabkey using SQL.
+Tables can be filtered for certain attributes and specified columns selected in labkey using SQL.
 In this example, we can filter the aggregate_gvcf_sample_stats

 table for participants in aggV2 from the rare disease programme for which the WGS was from a blood sample.
 We can then select only the participant ID and platekey columns.